Brazilian Blow Dry

 ‘In my salon we use a system called Alphaparf Milano and the brilliance of it is that we can wash our clients’ hair right after the treatment has been applied in the salon; it’s formaldehyde-free which allows you to have much more freedom with what you can do with it.
 Other keratin treatments are more restrictive and don’t let you wash your hair or even tie it in a bobble for a while afterwards for fear of it creating a kink in the hair surface.

-How soon can I get my colour done after a keratin treatment?
+How soon can I get my colour done after a Brazilian Blow dry treatment?

 Can I use my normal styling products?